 SIR model for the spread of COVID-19

-This example illustrates how to use GraphSpace and how to model agents on an graph (network) where the transition probabilities between each node (position) is not constant.
+This example illustrates how to use GraphSpace and how to model agents moving on a graph (network) where the transition probabilities between each node (position) is not constant.

 SIR model